 Get foreign treaties when you don't have a citation.
 If you don't have a citation, your best bet may be to type whatever you know about the treaty into Google, another search engine and/or the databases discussed below in Section C. This can work well with recent and relatively important treaties, especially if you have the name or date of the treaty.
 Just be sure that you get the treaty from a reliable source.
 You may also have to check to see if the treaty you find has been amended and/or if it is still in force.
 If you can't locate the treaty online, try contacting someone who can point you in the right direction (see Section E on Contacting Experts, below).

 Research treaties by subject/country/date/etc. Sometimes I have been asked to do real "treaty research," such as finding all the environmental treaties among the countries of Central America or finding all the fishing treaties concluded in 1975.
 The treaty indexes discussed below in Section B can be tremendously helpful, if they are organized appropriately, and if they cover the time frame you are researching.
 You may need to search the databases discussed below in Section C to find more recent treaties.
-You may also want to consult an expert (see Section E) or any legal treatises, articles or other secondary materials that discuss the matter you are researching, including the subject-specific chapters of the ASIL Guide to Electronic Resources for International Law.
+You may also want to consult an expert (see Section E) or any legal treatises, articles or other secondary materials that discuss the matter you are researching, including the subject-specific chapters of the ASIL Electronic Resource Guide.

 B. Treaty Indexes